groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/vssm-to-odp.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VSSM"
+        - icon: "far fa-file-alt"
           title: " About VSSM File Format"
           content: |
             Files with .VSSM extension are Microsoft Visio Stencil files that support provide support for macros.
-A VSSM file when opened allows to run the macros to achieve desired formatting and placement of shapes in a diagram.
-In general, Microsoft Visio is drawing software that allows to create files that can contain and represent user defined information in different shapes.
-The most common of these include, but not limited to, UML diagrams, flow charts, visual objects, information flow, organizational charts, software diagrams, network layout, database models, objects mapping and other similar information.
-Files generated using Visio can also be converted to different file formats such as PNG, BMP, PDF and others.
+A VSSM file when opened allows running the macros to achieve the desired formatting and placement of shapes in a diagram.
+In general, Microsoft Visio is drawing software that allows creating files that can contain and represent user-defined information in different shapes.

           link: "https://docs.fileformat.com/image/vssm/"

     format:
         # format loop
-        - icon: "far fa-file-ODP"
+        - icon: "far fa-file-powerpoint"
           title: " About ODP File Format"
           content: |
-            Files with ODP extension represent presentation file format used by OpenOffice.org in the OASISOpen standard.
-A presentation file is a collection of slides where each slide can comprise of text, images, formatting, animations, and other media.
-These slides are presented to audience in the form of slideshows with custom presentation settings.
-ODP files can be opened by applications that conform to the OpenDocument format (such as OpenOffice or StarOffice).
+            Files with ODP extension represents the presentation file format used by OpenOffice.org in the OASIS OpenDocument standard.
+A presentation file is a collection of slides where each slide can comprise text, images, formatting, animations, and other media.
+These slides are presented to an audience in the form of slideshows with custom presentation settings.

           link: "https://docs.fileformat.com/presentation/odp/"